readingoutreach/Reading-Festival-Outreach-2016/outreach.md

 ---
 layout: page
-navigation_title: Outreach
+#navigation_title: Outreach
 title: Outreach in Reading
 permalink: /outreach/
 ---

-This website is dedicated to letting you know about outreach in Reading – Information comes from various churches in the town of Reading.
+This website is dedicated to letting you know about outreach in Reading and the UK — Information comes from various churches in the town of Reading, the Turning and my ministry.